maritvanderloos/portfolio/src/projects/university/creature/description.md

 <img src="./_creains.jpg">

-When you click on the wall socket, the creature gets “electrocuted’: his whiskers get spikey.
+When you click on the wall socket, the creature gets "electrocuted": his whiskers get spikey.